-20.F.4.ba.
+20.F.4.a.
 Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order - Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately, but not later than the next business day, notify their Administrative Authority and/or the Human Resources Division.
-Such information shall also be reported to the Human Resources Division.